Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 There are two primary types of invasive fungal sinus infections, acute and chronic.

-The acute version is more serious and primarily occurs in people whose immune systems have been compromised.
+The acute version of fungal sinusitis is more serious and primarily occurs in people whose immune systems have been compromised.
 Fungi usually feed on dead organic matter, but weakened immune defenses can allow fungi to begin eating tissue that is still alive.

 As the fungus reproduces, it spreads rapidly into the blood vessels, eye area, and central nervous system with devastating results.
 Acute invasive fungal sinusitis is a rare condition with a high mortality rate.